omarsayed7/Deep-Emotion/README.md

 * [FERG]()

 ## Prerequisites
-To run this code, you need to have following libraries:
+To run this code, you need to have the following libraries:
 * pytorch >= 1.1.0
 * torchvision ==0.5.0
 * opencv